microsoft/pai/manual/cluster-user/how-to-debug-jobs.md

    <img src="./imgs/view-ssh-info.png" width="100%" height="100%" />

 To be detailed, you should refer to the `Use a pre-downloaded SSH private key` section.
 If you are using Windows, the following command is for you:

 ```bash
 ssh -p <ssh-port> -i <your-private-key-file-path> root@<container-ip>
 ```

-On a Unix-like System, the command is:
+On a Unix-like system, the command is:

 ```bash
 chmod 400 <your-private-key-file-path> && ssh -p <ssh-port> -i <your-private-key-file-path> <container-ip>